Fix a Heart: Live performances

 Lovato included "Fix a Heart" on the set list of her tour A Special Night with Demi Lovato (2011–2013).
 Before every performance of the song, Lovato dedicated it to those audience members who were heartbroken.
 A recording of Lovato's tour performance at the Hershey Theatre on November 19, 2011 was released onto the iTunes on January 1, 2012 and was later included on the deluxe edition of Unbroken.
 Lovato also sang the track on her show at the Iquique Festival in Chile, in February 2012.
 A video of the singer performing an acoustic version of the song for a private show sponsored by Vevo was uploaded to YouTube on May 18, 2012.

 "Fix a Heart" was later included on the set list of the Future Now Tour (2016), a tour co-headlined by Lovato and Nick Jonas.
 Music Connection Magazine noted that the recording and "Skyscraper" were the oldest songs on the set list, and expressed disappointment over the omission of tracks from the singer's earlier material.
 It was performed as part of an acoustic medley with "Nightingale" and "Warrior"; the singer starts singing accompanied by a guitarist, while the others members of the backing band join them towards the end.
+Lovato perform "Fix a Heart" at TD Garden as surprise song from her It's Not That Deep Tour on April 22, 2026.

 Regarding the performance at the SAP Center at San Jose, Jim Harrington of the East Bay Times stated that Lovato "outshined" Jonas and that she did "some of her best work of the night on the slower material, touching hearts with the Unbroken cut 'Fix a Heart' and the Demi track 'Nightingale'".
 Kelli Skye Fadroski of Daily Breeze gave a positive review of the concert held at the Honda Center in Anaheim, California, saying, "Slowing things a bit [after singing 'Body Say'], she pulled a bar stool onto the catwalk and absolutely killed during 'Fix a Heart'".
 An editor of The Columbus Dispatch praised Lovato's vocals on the show offered in Columbus, Ohio, writing, "Even when she slowed things down with older tracks 'Fix A Heart' and 'Nightingale', her powerhouse vocals reverberated throughout the arena".